-In addition to XBT depth corrections, Johnson (1995) has shown the necessity of depth correction for Sippican XCTD profiles, while Mizuno and Watanabe (1998) and Koso et al. (2005) give depth corrections for TSK XCTD profiles.
+Johnson (1995) has shown the necessity of depth correction for Sippican XCTD profiles, while Mizuno and Watanabe (1998) and Koso et al. (2005) give depth corrections for TSK XCTD profiles.
 Kizu et al. (2008) reported that corrections to the TSK manufacturer's drop rates according to these works are satisfactory.
-Corrections for the drop-rate error applied to Sippican and TSK XCTD profiles follow the same procedure as for XBT profiles.
+All Sippican and TSK XCTD profiles that we have used in generating products at standard levels, or made available as part of our standard level profile data sets, have been corrected for the drop-rate error.